pingcap/docs-tidb-operator/en/backup-restore-overview.md

 ### Clean backup data

-If TiDB Operator version is v1.2.3 or earlier, the way to clean the backup data is: delete the backup files cyclically, one file at a time.
+For TiDB Operator v1.2.3 and earlier versions, TiDB Operator cleans the backup data by deleting the backup files one by one.

-If TiDB Operator version is v1.2.4 or later, the way to clean the backup data is: delete the backup files cyclically, delete files in batch at a time.
-For each batch deletion, there are multiple methods depending on the type of backend storage.
+For TiDB Operator v1.2.4 and later versions, TiDB Operator cleans the backup data by deleting the backup files in batch.
+For the batch deletion, the deletion methods are different depending on the type of backend storage used for backups.

-* delete in batch concurrently: For S3-compatible backend storage, it will start some goroutines, and each goroutine use the batch delete API ["DeleteObjects"](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObjects.html) to delete multiple files.
+* For the S3-compatible backend storage, TiDB Operator uses the concurrent batch deletion method, which deletes files in batch concurrently.
+TiDB Operator starts multiple goroutines concurrently, and each goroutine uses the batch delete API ["DeleteObjects"](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObjects.html) to delete multiple files.
-* delete concurrently: For other backend storage, it will start some goroutines, and each goroutine delete one file at a time.
+* For other types of backend storage, TiDB Operator uses the concurrent deletion method, which deletes files concurrently.
+TiDB Operator starts multiple goroutines, and each goroutine deletes one file at a time.

-There are some fields to control the clean behavior:
+For TiDB Operator v1.2.4 and later versions, you can configure the following fields in the Backup CR to control the clean behavior :

-* `.spec.cleanOption.pageSize`: The number of files to be deleted in batch at a time.
-The default is 10000.
+* `.spec.cleanOption.pageSize`: Specifies the number of files to be deleted in each batch at a time.
+The default value is 10000.
-* `.spec.cleanOption.disableBatchConcurrency`: If it is true, use the method "delete concurrently" to clean.
+* `.spec.cleanOption.disableBatchConcurrency`: If the value of this field is true, TiDB Operator disables the concurrent batch deletion method and uses the concurrent deletion method.

-    If S3-compatible backend storage doesn't support "DeleteObjects" API, the default method "delete in batch concurrently" will fail, we need to use this field to use the method "delete in batch concurrently".
+    If your S3-compatible backend storage does not support the `DeleteObjects` API, the default concurrent batch deletion method fails.
+You need to configure this field to `true` to use the concurrent deletion method.

-* `.spec.cleanOption.batchConcurrency`: If the method is "delete in batch concurrently", the number of groutines.
-The default is 10.
+* `.spec.cleanOption.batchConcurrency`: Specifies the number of goroutines to start for the concurrent batch deletion method.
+The default value is 10.
-* `.spec.cleanOption.routineConcurrency`: If the method is "delete concurrently", the number of goroutines.
-The default is 100.
+* `.spec.cleanOption.routineConcurrency`: Specifies the number of goroutines to start  for the concurrent deletion method.
+The default value is 100.